pwm/nixkell/README.md

 ### Direnv

 Other than loading the nix shell direnv also watches some files (via `.envrc`) so when those files are changed direnv will automatically rebuild your shell to reflect those changes.
-If you want to manually reload just do:
+If, for any reason, you want to manually reload:
 ```
 $ direnv reload
 ```

-### Config
+### Nixkell's config

 A sensible next step is to open up `nixkell.toml`, Nixkell's config file, which is one of the files direnv watches.
 In there you will see a few options: